liaof/21-MERN/README.md

 - Organize and lay out the client-side React application files.
 - Use the Apollo Client library to consume the GraphQL API to display thought data.

+- Creating more React components
+- Implementing additional client-side GraphQL queries
+- Use React Router to tie a component to a URL route.
+- Use URL parameters with React Router.
+- Add variables to a useQuery Hook.

 - Set up front-end functionality to create and log in a user using mutations.
 - Implement a front-end authentication service to help manage a user’s logged-in status.
 - Contextualize the app to a logged-in user.
 - Set up queries to display the logged-in user’s data on pages.

+- Use the useMutation Hook in React.
+- Build React components that use form elements.
+- Manually update the Apollo Client cache.
+- Deploy a MERN app to Heroku.

 #### Usage